|Project Illuminate Home|

 talk---Mr. Banzi includes many examples of projects completed using

-This lab was originally created and led by myself and Ashley Oudenne, and Clare Coleman has updated and adapted the lab for a new environment.
+This lab was originally created and led by myself and Ashley Oudenne, and Clare Coleman has been instrumental in updating and adapting the lab for a new environment.
 Please let either Clare or me know if you have any questions!
 My contact information is on my main page, and Clare's email address is: email@example.com

 Acknowledgments: Special thanks to John Graham-Cumming who coded the framework from which these frameworks are adapted.